DackJempsey/playlistMaker-MusicData/README.md

 Study/Chill tracks should have: High Valence, low tempo, low loudness, high instrumentalness\
 Sad tracks should have: Low Valence, low tempo, low loudness, low energy\
 Happy tracks should have: High Valence, High liveness (Key and mode need to be researched more)

+If someone wants a playlist that takes a certain amount of time to finish

 Get solid UI done, with stats display and such.